cclaualc/nullnest/README.md

 ### Running the program

-To run the program on a network indexed by *i* and generate a sample size of a total of *Nsample* null networks, use the following command:
+To run the program on a network indexed by *i* and generate a sample containing *Nsample* null networks, use the following command:

     Rscript discrepancy.R i Nsample